 Physical activity and nature

 Research on emotional regulation and stress management continues to demonstrate the importance of physical activity, and Safe Haven School takes care to promote an active lifestyle for its students.
 All students participate in physical education on a daily basis, as well as regular outdoor recreation time.
+Students find our two organic gardens fun, fascinating, and soothing when they are experiencing strong emotions.

 "Our staff is very non-hierarchical.
 Teachers are heard, administrators are approachable, and we are all on the same page."